Neural-Litho/Neural_Lithography/README.md

 ## What We Contribute?

-**TL;DR:** A real2sim pipeline to quantitatively construct a high-fidelity neural photolithography simulator and a design-fabrication co-optimization framework to bridge the design-to-manufacturing gap in computational optics.
+**TL;DR:** :one: A real2sim pipeline to quantitatively construct a high-fidelity neural lithography simulator from real-world lithography system; :two: A fully-differentiable bi-level design-manufacturing co-optimization framework to bridge the design-to-manufacturing gap in computational optics.

 ### This work answers two fundmental questions in computational optics (including computational lithography):
 1. *What is the "elephant in the room" in Computational Lithography?*